 Free 30-Minute Consultations

 Make sure that your final wishes about your assets are known and acted upon with a will or trust.
-Call today to speak to our friendly staff and schedule a consultation at (417) 234-1874.
+Call today to schedule a consultation and speak to our friendly attorneys experienced with will & testaments at (417) 234-1874.

 Protect your family’s future

 When it comes to wills in Springfield MO, we provide comprehensive estate planning.
 At the Law Offices of BJ Richardson, LLC, we offer total instruction for the transfer of your assets.